Lendermarket Review 2023: 16% Too Good To Be True?

 Advantages

-• Competitive Return: With an average interest rate of 14.4%, Lendermarket’s expected return is higher than at other competitors.
+• Competitive Return: With an average interest rate of 15.5%, Lendermarket’s expected return is higher than at comparable P2P platforms.

-• Strong Lenders: Through Creditstar Group, Lendermarket has access to some large and internationally experienced lenders, which provide a certain stability to the platform.
+• Established Lenders: Through Creditstar Group, Lendermarket has access to some large and internationally experienced lenders.

 • Segregation of Funds: Lendermarket works with FIRE Financial Services, an e-money institution authorised by the FCA and regulated by the Central Bank of Ireland.